-Blue Chips Basketball Fall League Finals from the Shining Light Academy/SLA:Northern Guilford and Page HS among the Winners!!
+Blue Chips Basketball Fall League Finals from the Shining Light Academy/SLA:Northern Guilford, Northwest Guilford, Page HS and Shining Light Academy among the Winners!!!!

 Finals from Saturday’s Blue Chips Basketball Fall League at the Shining Light Academy/SLA…